Mykhx/simple-web-server-in-nodejs/README.md

-Just another basic web server using node.js for educational purposes in JS.
+Just another basic web server using node.js for educational purposes and practise in JS.

 Reused a simple energy converter as a test webpage.